NasratTalash/PigGame_DiceGame/README.md

 A new game rule has also been implemented.

-- When a player rolls 6 two times in row, all his ROUND score and GLOBAL score gets lost.
+- When a player rolls 6 two times in a row, all his ROUND score and GLOBAL score gets lost.
 Then, it's next player's turn.

 **Disclaimer:** Since the focus of this project is on practicing JavaScript, the game is not designed for small devices (mobiles and tablets).